kiba/Writings/atg/chp4_welcome_to_the_future.md

 **Infopunk-Earth**
 **September 22, 2015**

-As John Swift stood in front of the stargate, Swift was still searching in his mind for answers to the reality he was currently facing.
+As the billionaire stood in front of the stargate, Swift was still searching in his mind for answers to the reality he was currently facing.
 He talked to psychologists to test his sanity, and he even tried to find the man who sold him the gate.
 His search for answers had only beget more questions.

 Either he was hallucinating vividly or that he was really witnessing reality.
-For now he decided that it was the later rather than the former.
+Somehow, he felt that the later must be the truth, however improbable it was.

-Swift made a commitment some time ago to help the formerly fictional SGC with meeting with his government.
+Swift made a commitment some time ago to help the formerly fictional SGC with meeting with his government, forgoing any publicity and trusting that secrecy was the best approach.
 To be able to do that, he announced that he was taking a sudden and long vacation.
 Helping out the SGC wasn't something to be taken lightly at all, but it wasn't hard either.
-It was more like a childhood dream come true, a fulfillment of a fantasy, even if it became more like a responsibility.
+It was more like a childhood dream come true, a fulfillment of a fantasy, even though it has became a burden and a responsibility.

+Even as a billionaire, he enlisted himself to teaching them the necessary knowledge needed to navigate a modern mac computer, and how to use the internet safely and use google.
+There was no one else to do it.
+John Swift or Vincent Sinclair wasn't much of a choice at all, but they rather not let anyone else on the planet know of their existence.

 So when the SGC requested for a place to stay and set up operation, Swift quickly obliged.